-Free computers for low income families, free used and recycled computers, used computer hardware, free PC’s, computers for the classroom, free computers for the disabled and so on is a post I started in 2008.
-Because I understand not everyone can afford to buy a computer.
-Computers have also become an important part of education and society making them essential for a household to have one.
-Because of this there are many organizations that now offer free computers for low income families and to people with disabilities.
-For most programs like these you must first qualify by proving your income and other requested paper work as well as what the computer is for.
+Free computers for low income families, free used and recycled computers, used computer hardware, free PC’s, computers for the classroom, free computers for the disabled, very cheap computer and so on is what you will find is this list I created for you.
+While not everyone can afford to buy a computer, they have become an important part of education and society making them essential for a household to have.

 Since these programs are not just offered up to people with low income, and it’s seems to be some big secret that many people don’t know about.
-I decided to search high and low to find all the resources I can to help families in need to obtain a computer for their household.
+I decided to search high and low to find all the resources I can to help families in need obtain a good working computer.
 Programs likes these should not be kept a secret.

-Please take a look at the list below and let me know if any links are not working so I can be sure to fix them.
-Do you know of any places that give computers to schools, families with low income, non profit organizations and people with disabilities?
+Please take a look at the list below and let me know if any links are not working.
+This way I can fix them.
+If you know of any places that give computers to schools, low income families, non profit organizations and people with disabilities?
 If so please share below and I would be happy to add it to my list.
 I will continue my search regularly and add more as I find them.